 Camille Dressler has been living on Eigg for over 30 years and is our local historian, having written Eigg: The Story of an Island.
 Camille is an amazing chef and comes along for our luxury trips, cooking up a storm.
 Also as an experienced Qigong practitioner, she is very much involved with our wellbeing trips.

 We’ve had some wonderful helpers aboard Selkie over the years.
-Many thanks to Cori, Lauri, Roman, Sonia, Dioni, Jarda, Alecia, Olivia, Martin, Adrian and Bastian – all of you marvellously skilled and playing a crucial supporting role both onboard Selkie and at the croft, where much of what our guests eat is grown.
+Many thanks to you all for your skill and enthusiasm which plays a crucial supporting role both onboard Selkie and at the croft, where much of what our guests eat is grown.
 If you’re interested in volunteering, get intouch to see if we have any availability.